ncri/ajaxify_rails/README.md

     #main
       = yield

-You can change the content wrapper in your javascript by setting
+You can set the content container of your app when initializing Ajaxify:

+    Ajaxify.init
-    Ajaxify.content_container = 'content_container_id'
+      content_container: 'content_container_id'

+or later using `set_content_container`:

+    Ajaxify.set_content_container('content_container_id')

 ### Loader Animation